Mortgage

 Content was accurate at the time of publication.

-If you’re carrying credit card debt, you’re far from alone — as of this writing, American consumers owe $986 billion in credit card debt.
-But your outstanding credit card balances, as well as any other debt you still owe for that matter, will impact your credit score.
+If you’re carrying credit card debt, you’re far from alone — as of this writing, American consumers owe $1.211 trillion in credit card debt.
+But your outstanding credit card balances (as well as any other debt you still owe, for that matter) will impact your credit score.

-Your credit score is a reflection of what’s on your credit report and gives mortgage lenders an idea of your creditworthiness; the higher your score, the less risky lenders perceive you.
+Your credit score is a reflection of what’s on your credit report and gives mortgage lenders an idea of your financial reliability — the higher your score, the less risky lenders perceive you.
+Borrowers with 780 credit scores or higher generally get the best mortgage rates on conventional loans.

 Your FICO credit score, which is used by most lenders, is made up of five different categories: